Regulatory capture: Aberfan disaster

 On 21 October 1966, a tip containing spoil and tailings from Merthyr Vale Colliery slipped after a period of heavy rain, killing 116 children and 28 adults in the Welsh village of Aberfan.
-In contravention of the National Coal Board's procedures, the tip was partly based on ground from which water springs were known to emerge.
-After three weeks of rain the tip became saturated and 140000 yd3 of spoil and tailings slipped down the side of the hill, engulfing Pantglas Junior School and a row of houses.
+In contravention of the National Coal Board's procedures, the tip was partly based on the ground from which water springs were known to emerge.
+After three weeks of rain, the tip became saturated and 140000 yd3 of spoil and tailings slipped down the side of the hill, engulfing Pantglas Junior School and a row of houses.

-Iain McLean and Martin Johnes, in a 2000 study of the Aberfan disaster, observed that Her Majesty's Inspectorate of Mines went largely unchallenged by the tribunal, although the two consider that the organisation failed in their duty, falling in line with the interests of the National Coal Board whose activities they were supposed to be overseeing.
+Iain McLean and Martin Johnes, in a 2000 study of the Aberfan disaster, observed that Her Majesty's Inspectorate of Mines went largely unchallenged by the tribunal, although the two consider that the organisation failed in its duty, falling in line with the interests of the National Coal Board whose activities they were supposed to be overseeing.

+Motorcyclists' protective clothing standards

+With the advent of the European standard for motorcyclists' protective clothing (EN 17092), Bennetts and Motor Cycle News asserted that "the testing standards now used to certify motorcycle riding kit have reduced protection levels by as much as 90%" because of regulatory capture as industry representatives accounted for half the standards committee members including its chair, noting "Few will be aware of the intense opposition [to higher safety standards] from within the industry."
+However, there is a shortage of academic research into regulatory capture regarding motorcyclists' PPE standards.